xradvincula/colloidal-ptd/README.md

 ## Sampling Phase Transition Data

 All the relevant scripts for the sampling of phase transition data along with the results obtained can be found in the `sampling` folder.
 As seen, to carry out all the procedures in an automated and efficient manner, appropriate Make, Bash and Python scripts were developed.
 In this case, access to `matteo-2.chemeng.ucl.ac.uk` through Socrates (used as a "jump box" for Research Computing services at UCL) is required.
 Despite this, examples and comments on their usage and functions are provided throughout the scripts.
+Note that SRC=dump.3Dcolloid.13.xyz refers to the initial crystallising trajectory (reference), which is available upon reasonable request.

 ## Analysing Phase Transition Data